korentomas/Download-Springer-Textbooks/README.md

 We wanted to automatize the download for all textbooks so we decided to program an algortihm in python but we googled it and realized that **Joe T. Santhanavanich** published an article where he did this.
 In the comments we also found that **[@juanluisrto](https://gist.github.com/juanluisrto)** made some code to categorize the already downloaded files.

-# NO PYTHON NEEDED.
-YOU CAN USE AN EXECUTABLE FILE! :D
 # IF AN ERROR SAYING "unknown" POPS UP, THIS MEANS SPRINGER REMOVED THIS BOOK'S DOWNLOAD LINK

 ![The executable](https://i.imgur.com/VFkqpjA.jpg)